 - Sand Dune Arch, 0.3 miles round trip.
 An easy jaunt from the parking lot, Sand Dune Arch lives up to its name.

-- Broken Arch, 1.3 mile or 1.5 mile loop if you include Sand Dune Arch
+- Broken Arch, 1.3 miles or 1.5-mile loop if you include Sand Dune Arch

 - Skyline Arch, 0.4 miles round trip.
 Visible from the road, you’ll enjoy the easy walk to get a closer view.

 - Landscape Arch, 1.6 miles round trip.
 You’ll find this hike to be easy with minimal elevation gain.

 Moderate hikes at Arches

 - Delicate Arch, 3.0 miles.
 Some might consider this hike rated as strenuous as most of the hike is straight uphill Slickrock with little to no shade.
 To be honest, I whined and complained the last third up to the Arch.
 The last 40 feet of the hike is a narrow ledge that hugs a rock wall with steep drop-offs.
 Look for the Twisted Doughnut Arch on your right before going around the last bend.
 The opening of the arch is 45 feet high and 33 feet wide.
 Plan on spending 3 hours to cover this hike.

 - Park Avenue, 1.0 mile one way.
 Stroll through soaring sandstone formations that have been compared to the skyscrapers of New York City.
 You don’t have to hike the whole way to enjoy the spectacular view.